-If those are the reasons you get up early, of course, you won’t like mornings!
+If those are the reasons you get up early, of course you won’t like mornings!
 If you want to get up early, the first thing you do each morning needs to be something that you are excited to do.
 Remember Christmas morning as a child?
 Or the night before a long-awaited vacation?
-All you can think about is how eager you are to get up in the morning.
-Use that to your advantage.
+All you could probably think about was how eager you were to get up in the morning.
+Use that eagerness to your advantage.

-We associate mornings with productive people and getting things checked off the to-do list, but this isn’t a requirement, especially when you’re just starting.
-Mornings aren’t about productivity; they’re about you.
-Mornings give you personal time to relax and recenter before the rest of the world is awake and vying for your attention.
+We associate mornings with productive people and getting things checked off the to-do list, but this isn’t a requirement, especially when you’re just starting out.
+Mornings don’t have to be about productivity; they can be about you.
+Mornings can give you personal time to relax and recenter before the rest of the world is awake and vying for your attention.
 They’re an introvert’s paradise.

 Let go of the notion that you have to get up and immediately get to work.
 It’s okay, even encouraged, to work on personal projects in the morning, but find a way to spend those first few minutes doing something that brings you genuine joy.
 That may just mean drinking a nice cup of coffee on the balcony while the sun rises.
-Having something to do that you’re looking forward to will get you moving better than putting your alarm on the other side of the room ever could.
+Or reading a book in your favorite chair.
+Looking forward to something will get you moving better than putting your alarm on the other side of the room ever could.

 Go to Bed Earlier (Seriously)

-Aside from starting your day with something you love, there are a few other things that make this whole early riser thing a bit easier, not the least of which is going to bed earlier.
-There are few things that I value more in life than getting seven to eight hours of shut-eye every night.
+Along with starting your day with an activity you love, there are a few other things that make this whole early riser thing a bit easier, not the least of which is going to bed earlier.
+There are few things I value more in life than getting seven to eight hours of shut-eye every night.
 Even if you aren’t planning to get up early, getting enough sleep makes you less likely to get sick, lowers stress, and helps you to think more clearly.

 For me, getting enough high-quality sleep means having a good nighttime routine.
 Too often, we expect ourselves to transition from one activity to the next in an instant, without time to process the change.
 Be mindful of what you do before bed.
-Ending your day with activities that relax you, like reading or listening to music, and avoiding blue light in the evenings will improve the quality of your sleep.
+Ending your day with activities that relax you, like reading or listening to music, and avoiding blue light from your phone or computer in the evenings will improve the quality of your sleep.